polarbirke/svala/README.md

 "margin" is the _base selector_, which is enhanced with "left" as an _axis_ and "300" as an _item_ from a size scale.
 It should only apply to "tablet" or greater (assuming a mobile-first approach with _breakpoints_).

-Here is a second example with a few classes:
+Here is a second example:

 ```
 .u-overflow-x-hidden { … }